Grade Level: High school; also scalable for middle school

 - Kick off brainstorming by suggesting some wild ideas like hiring a football pro to throw the shirts up into the stands or using a radio-controlled toy helicopter or drone to fly the shirts up into the upper bleachers or modifying a tennis ball machine to shoot t-shirts.
 Then guide them to narrow their ideas to what is feasible and meets the constraints.
 (T-shirt “guns” are commercially available but are costly.)

-- Prompt students to work through the engineering design cycle using the Maker Challenge Design Journal to record constraints, ideas, plans, deadlines, reminders and test results.
+- Prompt students to work through the engineering design cycle using the Engineering Design Process Notebook to record constraints, ideas, plans, deadlines, reminders and test results.

 Consider creating some interim deadlines to keep the team projects moving forwards, such as preliminary design check, first/quick/small-size prototype testing, detailed design/final design plan (with detailed drawings and materials list), full-size prototype testing, final product presentation with user guides.

 Hold a test day in which all teams go outside or to the gym to demonstrate their devices in the presence of the client(s).
 Wrap up with a class discussion in which students reflect upon the final devices, sharing their observations and thoughts about the final products and suggestions for more advanced refinement.

 Copyright© 2017 by Regents of the University of Colorado

 Supporting ProgramIntegrated Teaching and Learning Program, College of Engineering, University of Colorado Boulder

 This maker challenge was inspired by the Flying T-Shirt activity that was created by the Integrated Teaching and Learning Laboratory in the College of Engineering and Applied Science at the University of Colorado Boulder.